truenas/middleware/docs/userguide/index.rst

 |10000000000002CF0000018CA87134B3_png|

 During the reboot there may be a conversion of the previous configuration database to the new version of the database.
-This happens during the “Applying database schema changes” line in the reboot cycle.
+This happens during the "Applying database schema changes" line in the reboot cycle.
 This conversion can take a long time to finish so be patient and the boot should complete normally.
 If for some reason you end up with database errors but the graphical administrative interface is accessible, go to Settings → General and use the Upload
 Config button to upload the configuration that you saved before you started the upgrade.